Most kidney stones will not cause symptoms. Other stones may cause:

 Extracorporeal Shock Wave Lithotripsy (ESWL)

-passes a handheld device over the skin above the stone.
-It sends small shock waves into the body.
+uses shockwaves through the skin to help break up the stone.
+A machine delivers the shockwave while you lie on a table.
 The waves break up large stones.
 The smaller pieces should be able to pass through the urine.

 Once you have had a kidney stone, you are more likely to have another.
 To help reduce the chance of another kidney stone:

 Drink plenty of fluids, especially water.

 Talk to your doctor about what diet is right for you.
 You may have to avoid certain food or drinks.